Undergraduate Course: American War Fiction (ENLI10385)

 |Summary||This course will look at American war narratives from the nineteenth century to the contemporary period.
 There is no duplication between materials in this course and those on courses taught by myself and other colleagues in the field of American literature.
 The popularity of 'The Modern American Novel' fourth-year Core course, and the comments from students on that course that they have little or no knowledge of American history and/or literature beyond their pre-honours lectures, suggests that this would be a popular addition to our third-year course provision.
 The breadth of historical coverage on the course, and the diversity of narrative styles considered - historical romance, naturalism, fractured modernism, parody, new journalism, popular adventure, postmodern historiography - will allow students to consider how formal questions impact on historical interpretations of war and its aftermath.

-The study of fictional war narrative necessarily entails engagement with a number of intellectually, emotionally and pedagogically challenging issues, such as: the relationship between personal trauma and broader sociopolitical events; the difficulties inherent in literary representations of war and conflict; the Othering of enemy combatants, and of civilians; the tension between hegemonic political/historiographical discourse and individual representations of war and its aftermath; the importance of war in the formation of American political discourse.
-As the course is directly interested in narrative fiction of the USA, critical attention will be paid to the ways by which writers sought to represent: the USA¿s growing military and economic power, the centrality of the Civil War (1861-5) to both American history and literary culture, the search for adequate literary forms to describe experiences of World Wars I and II, and of America¿s wars on Vietnam and Iraq, and the place of journalism in this search.
+The study of fictional war narrative necessarily entails engagement with a number of intellectually, emotionally and pedagogically challenging issues, such as: the relationship between personal trauma and broader socio-political events; the difficulties inherent in literary representations of war and conflict; the tension between hegemonic political/historiographical discourse and individual representations of war and its aftermath; the importance of war in the formation of American political discourse..
+As the course is directly interested in narrative fiction of the United States of America, critical attention will be paid to the ways by which writers sought to represent the USA's growing military and economic power, the centrality of the Civil War (1861-5) to both American history and literary culture, and the effects of American journalism in particular on developments in American war fiction since the 1950s.

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| None